What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 Rice.
 3.

-The wandering part comes out cranial root(radix cranialis) from the medulla oblongata below the exit of the vagus nerve, the spinal part is formed spinal root (radix spinalis), emerging from the spinal cord between the posterior and anterior roots.
+The wandering part comes out cranial root(radix cranialis) from the medulla oblongata below the exit of the vagus nerve, the spinal part is formed spinal root (radix spinalis), emerging from the spinal cord between the dorsal and anterior roots.

 XII pair - hypoglossal nerve